kubedb/docs/docs/guides/mysql/schema-manager/overview/index.md

 5. After successful database creation, the `Vault` server creates a user in the `MySQL` server.
 The user gets all the privileges on our target database and its credentials are served with a secret.

-6. The user credentials secret reference is patched with the `MySQLDatabase` object yaml in the *** field.
+6. The user credentials secret reference is patched with the `MySQLDatabase` object yaml in the `.status.authSecret.name` field.

 7. If there is any `init script` associated with the `MySQLDatabase` object, it will be executed in this step with the `Schema Manager` operator.